Save time and money

 5. What if my assets pass to a trust after my death?

-8. Who should know about my will?
+8. Who should know about my last will and testament?

 9. Will my beneficiaries have to pay estate taxes?

-10. What other planning should I do?
+10. What other planning of an estate should I do?

 3. What Happens If I Don't Have a Will?